Henry Farnham Perkins: Marriage and family

-He married on June 11, 1903 at Baltimore, Baltimore County, Maryland, Mary Edmunds, born at Baltimore, Maryland on October 18, 1874 the daughter of James Richard Edmunds and Anna Smith Keyser.
+He married on June 11, 1903, at Baltimore, Baltimore County, Maryland, Mary Edmunds, born at Baltimore, Maryland on October 18, 1874, the daughter of James Richard Edmunds and Anna Smith Keyser.
 She was the sister of Dr. Charles Keyser Edmunds, one of his fellow graduate students at Johns Hopkins.
 He was president of Canton Christian College in Canton, Kwangtung Province, China and the fifth president of Pomona College in Claremont, California.
-Another brother was James Richard Edmunds, Jr., a graduate of the University of Pennsylvania, and a notable Architect in Baltimore, Maryland.
+Another brother was James Richard Edmunds Jr., a graduate of the University of Pennsylvania, and a notable Architect in Baltimore, Maryland.

-She was a descendant of John Howland, (c.
-1599–1673) who was one of the Pilgrims who travelled from England to North America on the Mayflower, signed the Mayflower Compact, and helped found Plymouth Colony.
-She was also the great great granddaughter of Thomas Hurst Hughes, the founder and owner of the Congress Hall Hotel in Cape May, New Jersey, and a Republican member of the United States House of Representatives from New Jersey.
+She was a descendant of John Howland, who was one of the Pilgrims who travelled from England to North America on the Mayflower, signed the Mayflower Compact, and helped found Plymouth Colony.

 Henry and Mary were the parents of two children, Anna Keyser Perkins-Middlebrook, who married as her second husband, Stanwood Wollaston and Harriet Perkins.